Carnival Cruise (CCL) Stock Analysis: Metrics, and Future Outlook

 Carnival’s strategy for long-term improvement includes:

-1. Operational Excellence: Enhancing cost-efficiency and productivity through digitalization and fleet modernization.
+1. Operational Excellence: Enhancing cost-efficiency and productivity through digitalisation and fleet modernisation.

 2. Revenue Diversification: Increasing onboard revenue streams (e.g., premium dining, excursions, and entertainment).